 The electronics case holding the RAMBo board may need dust blown out occasionally.
-Power down the printer and use the provided 2.5-mm driver to remove the four M3 screws securing the lid.
+Power down the printer and use the provided 2.5-mm driver to remove the four M3 screws holding the lid to the enclosure.
 The fan is mounted to the lid and connected to the RAMBo board.
 Be careful with the fan cable during removal.
-Once removed, use short bursts of compressed air to blow out any dust.
+Once it is removed use short bursts of compressed air to blow out any dust or debris.
 Plug in the lid fan, paying attention to polarity, and reattach the lid.